smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/Handbook/readme.md

 # Handbook

-This directory contains the various markdown files for each of the provided scripts.
+This directory contains the various markdown files to explain each of the provided scripts in the parent directory.

-Enjoy!